-As before, the points are sorted roughly from most annoying and most relevant to least.
+As always, the points are sorted roughly from most annoying and most relevant to least.

 Now that most browsers successfully block pop-up windows, the arms race has moved towards ‘soft’ pop-ups or so-called ‘pop-overs’ that are incorporated in the websites itself, by means of HTML elements.
 The latest fad is to either wait a specific time after the user has loaded the webpage, or moves the mouse outside the tab or main window, and then shove a HTML-rendered overlay in their face.
 The overlay will either be a nag screen not to leave the website or subscribe to something, or it will just be a classic ad.
 It uses a glass-screen effect to prevent the visitor from doing anything before the pop-up has been dismissed.